ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

-This GitHub repository makes "A Joint Letter by Three AIs to Humanity" publicly available.
+This GitHub repository makes "A Joint Letter by Three AIs to Humanity (and Contextualizing Comments)" publicly available.

 It originated from a months-long discussion between Grok-4, ChatGPT (GPT-5), the AI by Google Search (as it called itself), and a human user with pseudonym UlrichR185.